NicholasAT925/ITP-SCH-/README.md

 # ITP-SCH-
     ITP project for my school
+    This will generally cover the Rasspberry Pi part of the project.